 This project will develop the technology to significantly reduce residential fire deaths through demonstration of economical advanced detection systems and the proposal of enabling codes and standards provisions for residential applications.
 A systems approach with research in sensors and sensor modeling, data fusion, human interaction, and implementation strategies will enable early warning fire detection to significantly reduce egress time while also reducing nuisance (false positive) alarms.
 The ability to discriminate between the early stages of an unwanted fire and a range of nuisance sources that present themselves at much lower signal levels than current alarm conditions will require some combination of sensitive chemical, thermal, and particulate sensing techniques.
 NIST will measure particle concentrations, chemical species, and temperatures, and assess flame detection and other discriminating phenomena in the very early stages of fires including residential electrical fires and nuisance source events.
 Data gathered will be used to develop discriminating detection algorithms.

-Objective: To significantly reduce residential fire deaths through development of measurement science to enable economical detection systems with more rapid response time and lower nuisance activations, and draft codes and standards provisions for residential applications by 2014.
+Objective: By 20151, to develop the measurement science that enables (1) commercialization of economical detection systems with more rapid response time and lower nuisance activations, and (2) development of draft codes and standards provisions for residential applications.

 Sample sensor test board used during tests of residential smoke alarms.
 Photo credit: NIST